xxzz-tt/AI-Project/README.md

 ### Milestone 3
 1. The function will translate each text file in the specified input folder path from English to French (default).

+### Milestone 4
+1. The function takes a French text file as input and convert it to audio.